 In 1997 Kevin accepted his first leading film role in the fantasy action feature Kull the Conquerer.

-Kevin guest-starred on the sitcom Two and a Half Men and played a recurring role on the final season of The O.C.
-One glimpse at Kevin’s IMDB and it’s clear that this hard-working actor takes no breaks!
-In addition to his work onscreen, Kevin now also produces films, recently serving as Executive Producer and star of the movie Abel’s Field.
+Kevin guest-starred on the sitcom Two and a Half Men and played a recurring role in the final season of The O.C.
+One glimpse at Kevin's IMDB and it's clear that this hard-working actor takes no breaks!
+In addition to his work onscreen, Kevin now also produces films, recently serving as Executive Producer and star of the movie Abel's Field.